-We have audited the accompanying basic financial statements of the Marine Environmental Sciences Consortium, as of and for the year ended September 30, 2013, as listed in the table of contents as Exhibits 1 through 3.
+We have audited the accompanying basic financial statements of the Marine Environmental Sciences Consortium, as of and for the year ended September 30, 2012, as listed in the table of contents as Exhibits 1 through 3.
+These basic financial statements are the responsibility of the Marine Environmental Sciences Consortium's management.
+Our responsibility is to express an opinion on these basic financial statements based on our audit.